KU Racial Equity Research, Scholarship & Creative Activity Grants

 • Lawrence and Edwards campus faculty and unclassified academic staff (whether or not tenure-track) may submit a proposal individually or as teams.

-• Incomplete or late applications may not receive full review and consideration.
+• Incomplete or late applications will not be considered.

 All proposals must be completed in 11- or 12-point font with single spacing and 1-inch margins on each page.